EWilcox811/WhiteBoard/README.md

-# Capstone
+# WhiteBoard

-NU 2019 Capstone
+NU 2019 Capstone Project - Communication platform for students and professors.